 Our club is made up of men and women, teachers and students, workaholics and retirees, doctors and people who play them on TV, all kinds.
 We're open to anyone who's interested.
 Come by on a Saturday morning and give it a try.

 Some of our members buy new ready-to-sail pond boats every few years.
-Others start out buying competitive second-hand boats.
-And a couple of us sail and race model yachts we’ve built ourselves.
-If that sounds like an approach you might want to try, check out our Builders Corner.
+Others start out with competitive second-hand boats.
+And a few of us race model yachts we’ve built ourselves.
+If that sounds like an interesting approach, check out our Builders Corner.

-Some of us have only been sailing for a year or two and others have been racing for decades.
+Some of us have only been sailing for a year or two.
+Others, for decades.
 In fact, several of the world's top IOM sailors race in our club so those with less experience get to learn from the best.

 We’re a non-profit organization and a member of the American Model Yachting Association (AMYA), the national governing body for 95 clubs representing approximately 2,500 members across the US.

 One of our biggest objectives is to get you on water having fun sailing a radio control model boat.
-And while a major focus of our club is racing radio control sailboats.
-But we also know you have to learn to walk before you can run.
+And while a major focus of our club is racing RC sailboats, we also know you have to learn to walk before you can run.
 So if you're a first-timer or novice, we invite you to join us for a quick lesson on Saturday mornings between 10AM and 1PM.
 Or contact us and let us know you'd like to give it a try.
-We'll set up a time to give you instructions, tips, pointers, and the controls.
+We'll set up a time to give you instructions, pointers, and the controls.

-Or One they're back u and running, try renting a boat from Sail the Park at Kerbs Boathouse for just $11 for half an hour.
+Or once they reopen, rent a boat from Sail the Park at Kerbs Boathouse for just $11 for half an hour.

-If you're thinking of racing with us - or any club in your area - you should consider buying or building the class of boat that the local club races.
+If you're thinking of buying or building a boat, go for the class of boat that the local club races.
 In our case, that's the International One Metre (IOM).

-On Saturdays from 10 AM till 1 PM, from early April to late November, we race the International One Metre (IOM), the world's fastest growing RC class of radio control sailboat.
+On Saturdays between 10 AM till 1 PM, from early April to late November, we race the International One Metre (IOM), the world's fastest growing RC class of radio control sailboat.
 While it's a fast, nimble high-tech design, it's also more affordable than many similar size classes.
 (Read more)

 WHERE TO FIND US